ENG498-JCDD/Team1/src/04 Punished Unequally.md

 ### Research Question
 **Are black drivers searched for similar reasons to white drivers, and are these searches jutified by contraband found?**

-Let us investigate the data to find out.
+Let's investigate the data to find out!

+## Load the data
 ```js
 const raleighStops = FileAttachment("./data/policestops-with-townships.csv").csv({typed: true})
 ```